mohsinalimat/Pomegranate/README.md

 ```

-this will create something like this:
+This will create something like this:

 ![](http://i.imgur.com/u6rrOjs.gif)